COVID-19 Update for Overseas Applications

 The purpose of this section is to provide general information to help facilitate the transition from overseas to NZ.
 A number of independent sources have been included and individuals are strongly encouraged to undertake their own research to develop a realistic and personal impression of life in NZ.

 Personnel enlisting from overseas need to be prepared to pay their own relocation expenses.
 Partial funding may be available, and will be determined on an individual basis.
 Any funding that is approved will be included in the OOS.
-Funding is done on a pay and claim basis and will bond you to the NZDF for a period.
+Funding is done on a pay and claim basis and will bond you to the NZDF for a period of three years.

 Rank and seniority